• Skip to primary navigation

 Side view of ukoy on a tray served with spicy dipping sauce on the side.

-Can you make okoy or ukoy gluten-free?
+Can you make Ukoy gluten-free?

-Yes.
-This recipe is gluten-free.
+Yes, this recipe is gluten-free.
 Rice flour, cornstarch, and potato starch are all gluten-free and ideal for frying.

-Why is my okoy not crispy?
+Why is my Ukoy not crispy?

 Other appetizers and sides you may like